run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

 ### Complete Simple card

-The Simple card has fields and buttons to describe a task/action with planning and control of dates, hours, checklist and several others device of control and management.
+The Simple card has fields and buttons to describe a task/action with planning and control of dates, time, checklist and several others device of control and management.

 1. Each card has devices of control and information: